-Maintenance management according to TPM and TOC
+Maintenance management according to TPM

 - Reduction of losses in the production connected with failures and unplanned machine idle times

 - Acquiring skills of the proper implementation and management of TPM